HadeelAls618/Student-Performance-Predictor/README.md

 # Complete Machine Learning Project with MLOps and CI/CD Pipelines

-This repository showcases an end-to-end machine learning project incorporating MLOps principles and CI/CD pipelines for seamless deployment and production readiness.

 ## Project Overview

 This project demonstrates the entire lifecycle of a machine learning application, starting from data ingestion to deploying the model into production.
 The project focuses on predicting student performance based on various input features like gender, parental education, test preparation, and scores in other subjects.
 A Flask web app was developed to take input about a student and predict their potential exam score.